>CLICK HERE TO CONTINUE TO THE NEXT

 recognizing that it is this very knowledge itself that brought us (humankind)

-to this point of even seeking deeper explanations and that, to that end, now compels
+to this point of even seeking deeper explanations and that, to that end, now

-that we seek.
+understanding that we seek.

 Though